Yellowstone National Park

 Fairy Falls

-There are two heavily trafficked trails, 4.8 miles round trip, heavily trafficked out and back trail.
+There are two heavily trafficked trails: a 4.8-mile round-trip out-and-back trail.
 At 220-feet-high, Fairy Falls, Yellowstone’s most spectacular waterfall, is the tallest waterfall in the park.

 You will walk 1.6 miles through a young lodgepole pine forest to the falls.
 Continue 0.6 miles to Spray, and Imperial geysers will add 1.2 miles to your hike.